-Name and Principal Position Salary Option Awards (1) Non-Equity Incentive Plan Compensation (2) All Other Compensation (3) Total Zeynep Hakimoglu - Chairman of the Board, Chief Executive Officer and President Year ended December 31, 2015 \$ 279,154 \$ \$ 59,895 \$ 88,200 \$ 427,249 Year ended December 31, 2014 258,960 181,600 109,247 549,807 Narsi Narayanan - Senior Vice President of Finance and Corporate Secretary Year ended December 31, 2015 \$ 170,481 \$ \$ 31,210 \$ 29,100 \$ 230,791 Year ended December 31, 2014 161,590 90,800 61,922 314,312 Michael Braithwaite - Senior Vice President - Network Media Streaming Business Year ended December 31, 2015 \$ 167,288 \$ 53,073 \$ 24,000 \$ 3,109 \$ 247,470 Year ended December 31, 2014 162,500 36,329 1,800 200,629
+Name and Principal Position Salary Option Awards (1) Iı Non-Equity ncentive Plan ompensation (2) Co All Other mpensation (3) Total Zeynep Hakimoglu - Chief Executive Officer and President Year ended December 31, 2018 \$ 355,000 \$ \$ \$ \$ 355,000 Year ended December 31, 2017 353,077 132,700 39,118 \$ 524,895 Narsi Narayanan - Senior Vice President of Finance Year ended December 31, 2018 \$ 196,500 \$ \$ \$ \$ 196,500 Year ended December 31, 2017 196,019 66,350 16,544 278,913 Michael Braithwaite - Senior Vice President - Network Streaming Business (3) Year ended December 31, 2018 \$ 13,263 \$ \$ \$ 52,356 \$ 65,619 Year ended December 31, 2017 181,404 16,588 5,000 202,992

-- (1) The amounts in the "Option Awards" column reflect the aggregate grant date fair value of awards of stock options granted pursuant to our long-term incentive plans during the periods reported above, computed in accordance with FASB ASC Topic 718, Compensation Stock Compensation.
-The assumptions made in the valuation of our option awards and the material terms of option awards are disclosed in Note 9 Share Based Payments in our Notes to Consolidated Financial Statements included in Part IV of the Form 10-K for the year ended December 31, 2015. - Non-Equity Incentive Plan Compensation for Ms. Hakimoglu and Mr. Narayanan is based upon the achievement of pre-determined quarterly goals, namely, financial goals comprising of revenue, gross margin, operating income and meeting reporting deadlines, and non-quantitative performance goals.
+(1) The amounts in the "Option Awards" column reflect the aggregate grant date fair value of awards of stock options granted pursuant to our long-term incentive plans during the periods reported above, computed in accordance with FASB ASC Topic 718, Compensation - Stock Compensation.
+The assumptions made in the valuation of our stock option awards and the material terms of the stock option awards are disclosed in Note 9 - Share Based Payments in our Notes to Consolidated Financial Statements included in Part IV of the Form 10-K for the year ended December 31, 2017.
+No stock options were granted in 2018.

+- (2) Non-Equity Incentive Plan Compensation for Ms. Hakimoglu and Mr. Narayanan is based upon the achievement of pre-determined quarterly goals, namely, financial goals comprising of revenue, gross margin, operating income and meeting reporting deadlines, and non-quantitative performance goals.
 Mr. Braithwaite's compensation plan is based upon attainment of revenue of a certain product group.
 Non-quantitative goals varied for each executive officer.
 Examples of non-quantitative goals include introduction of a new product, identification of a new distribution opportunity, implementing internal controls, and improving product quality.
-The Chief Executive Officer recommends to the Compensation Committee the compensation for achievement or partial achievement of any such predetermined goal by the other two executive officers.
-Compensation under the non-equity incentive plan for Ms. Hakimoglu and Mr. Narayanan is calculated by assigning 70% weight to financial goals (with each goal having equal share for each officer's goals) and 30% to non-quantitative goals.
-Of the amounts included above, Ms. Hakimoglu's compensation for the year ended December 31, 2015 included \$24,895 for achieving financial goals and \$35,000 for achieving non-quantitative goals, and for the year ended December 31, 2015 included \$15,395 for achieving financial goals and \$15,815 for achieving non-quantitative goals, and for the year ended December 31, 2014 included \$28,914 for achieving financial goals and \$33,008 for achieving non-quantitative goals.
-Mr. Braithwaite's compensation for the year ended December 31, 2015 included \$7,500 for achieving financial goals and \$16,500 for achieving non-quantitative goals, and for the year ended December 31, 2014 included \$29,743 for achieving financial goals and \$6,586 for achieving non-quantitative goals. - (3) All other Compensation for 2015 includes \$10,000 for Ms. Hakimoglu and \$11,250 for Mr. Narayanan awarded for special achievement with respect to a litigation issue.
-All other compensation for 2015 also includes value of ClearOne stock awarded under a dividend equivalents plan offered to all ClearOne stock optionees including directors and officers.
-Under this plan, dividend equivalents were calculated at \$0.10, \$0.035 and \$0.035, for each stock option outstanding in the quarters of 2014-Q4, 2015-Q1 and 2015-Q2, respectively and equivalent value of ClearOne stock awarded.
-The amounts calculated for Ms. Hakimoglu, Mr. Narayanan and Mr. Braithwaite were \$78,200, \$17,850 and \$3,109, respectively.
-The calculated dividend equivalents were awarded in the form of ClearOne stock valued at market price on the date of award of dividend equivalents.
-All Other Compensation in 2014 for Mr. Braithwaite consists of honorarium paid under a patenting process program.
+The Chief Executive Officer recommends to the Compensation Committee the compensation for achievement or partial achievement of any such predetermined goal by the other two executive officers which is then determined by the Compensation Committee.
+Compensation under the non-equity incentive plan for Ms. Hakimoglu and Mr. Narayanan is calculated by assigning 70% weight to financial goals and 30% to non-quantitative goals.
+Neither Ms. Hakimoglu nor Mr. Narayanan met their goals for the year ended December 31, 2018, and consequently did not receive any incentive bonuses or discretionary bonuses for 2018.
+Ms. Hakimoglu's compensation for the year ended December 31, 2017 included a \$22,324 bonus for achieving certain of her financial goals, a \$10,294 bonus for achieving certain of his financial goals, and a \$3,657 bonus for achieving certain of his non-quantitative goals. - (3) On January 4, 2018, the Company terminated Michael Braithwaite's employment.
+In connection with Mr. Braithwaite's separation from the Company, on January 9, 2018 Mr. Braithwaite entered into a Confidential Separation Agreement and General Release with the Company (the "Separation Agreement").
+Under the terms of the Separation Agreement, Mr. Braithwaite was paid cash severance of \$52,356 for a customary general release of claims.